Neon Bank Review 2025: A Great Swiss Digital Bank

 Neon Fees

-The card is also very interesting abroad!
-You will not pay any fee for any transaction with the Neon card outside Switzerland or in foreign currencies online.
-Free transactions in foreign currencies and abroad make Neon an alternative to Revolut.
+The card is also relatively interesting abroad!
+You will pay an exchange rate surcharge of 0.35% on top of the Mastercard exchange rate when you use the Neon card outside Switzerland or in foreign currencies online.

 If you withdraw money abroad, you will pay a 1.5% fee.
 Generally, you should avoid withdrawing money abroad with any card.